Fermionic degeneracy and non-local contributions in flag-dipole spinors and mass dimension one fermions: Introduction

 \section{Introduction}

-In the Standard Model (SM) of particle physics, the Dirac and Weyl spinors and their quantum field operators have both played important roles in describing the dynamics of the fermions as well as elucidating the entire structure of the theory.
+In the Standard Model (SM), the Dirac and Weyl spinors and their quantum fields have both played important roles in describing the dynamics of the fermions as well as elucidating the structure of the model.
+Despite its success, there remains many outstanding questions which led to the common consensus that the model is incomplete.